 January 26, 2017In: Therapy Billing

 When dealing with the confusing realm of modifiers for medical billing, it’s critical to have physical therapy billing software that is fully customizable, to maximize payments on your claims.
 That’s why ClinicSource offers you the ability to create custom modifier rules that are specific to each insurer.
-Let’s take a look, using the complicated billing modifier 59 as an example.
+Let’s take a look, using the complicated CPT Code Billing Modifier 59 as an example.

 If you’re sometimes confused about when to use modifier 59, then you are not alone.
 At times, it may be necessary to indicate that a procedure or service was distinct or independent from other non-Evaluation and Management services (E/M) performed on the same day.

-Please keep the following key points in mind when applying modifier 59:
+Please keep the following key points in mind when applying CPT Code Billing Modifier 59:

 - Use modifier 59 to identify a procedure that is independent from the other non E/M services that the provider performs on the same day.

 - Modifier 59 applies to procedures or services not typically reported together, but are appropriate in a specific situation.

 - Modifier 59 tells the payer that the provider does not ordinarily perform the procedure with another procedure for the same patient on the same day by the same provider.